Frequently Asked Questions

 -

 It is important to understand that in traditional Japanese martial arts, the shodan rank represents only absorption of the basics.
-Shodan (初段) literally means “beginning level” and means only that one is ready to cross the threshold into deeper study.
+Shodan (初段) literally means “beginning level” and signifies only that one is ready to cross the threshold into deeper study.

 And as one’s rank grows, so does their level of responsibility in the dojo.